 Twice as Tasty

 This month, I challenge you to review your pantry, start transitioning to more basic ingredients, and begin using them to prepare more meals from scratch.
-The blog already holds plenty of recipes to get you started, but this month I’m setting myself the challenge of giving you more recipes you can make straight from a well-stocked pantry.
+The blog already holds plenty of recipes to get you started, but this month I’m setting myself the challenge of giving you more recipes you can make straight from a well-stocked kitchen for breakfast, lunch, dinner, or dessert.
 Find out what I’ve come up with starting next week.

 Like what you’ve learned?
 To learn more in a Twice as Tasty workshop—in your own kitchen, among friends, and with my personal help—click here.
 If you’re not yet a Twice as Tasty subscriber, get this newsletter and weekly post notifications delivered straight to your inbox by clicking here.